eritbh/kde-application-titlebar-themes/README.md

 Under Xorg, you can use the `xprop` command to find the window class of any window.
 Run `xprop WM_CLASS` in your terminal, then click on the window you want to identify.

 Wayland doesn't use `xprop`, so the way you get information about windows will vary from system to system.
-If you're using GNOME, you might start with [this SuperUser answer](https://unix.stackexchange.com/a/435159).
+[This reddit post](https://www.reddit.com/r/kde/comments/1c447nc/anything_like_xprop_in_wayland_to_get_window/) lists a handful of strategies you can use, the most straightforward being to open the KWin debug console or using the command `qdbus6 org.kde.KWin /KWin queryWindowInfo` and looking for the `resourceClass` of the target window.

 ### Forcing applications to use a native titlebar